tarundhiman85/Bank-management-Web-app/README.md

 - Withdraw money form database.
 - Add money to his account.
 - Check the available balance from the database.
+- Add and Buy Stocks with Current Profit and Loss Indicator.
+- Mobile Recharge.
+- Can Create FD and RD.
+- Can Pay RD Monthly.

 ## Screesnshots
 ### Home page